-Also see Report Cards/Progress Reports and Conferences on page 83 for additional information on grading guidelines.
-See Graduation below, Course Credit on page 41, and Standardized Testing on page 90, for additional information regarding EOC assessments.
+See Report Cards/Progress Reports and Conferences for additional information on grading guidelines.
+See Graduation, Course Credit, and Standardized Testing, for additional information regarding EOC assessments.

 Calculation of Grades at OJSH:

 A standard grading scale will be used by all teachers for grading purposes on both daily and major assignments and to reflect student academic status anytime during a 9-week grading period.
 This standard grading scale is as follows: